Christian-Me/node-red-contrib-homie-convention/nodes/homie-node/readme.md

 ## parameter configuration

 The json editor can be used to define the properties of a homie node.
 It is expected that the configuration can be done dynamically through the flow.
 Therefor a `msg.homie` message can be sent to the node on start or included with the first message.
-Both configurations **merge** so they can be used simultaneous
+Both configurations **merge** so they can be used simultaneous or add new nodes and properties on the fly.

 Here is an example: `msg=`
 ```json